thoughtspot/thoughtspot.github.io/_release/notes.md

 {: id="6-1-new"}
 ## 6.1 New Features and Functionality

+### Updating ThoughtSpot UI through CDN

+Starting with this release, you can configure automatic updates of the front end of the ThoughtSpot application by uploading from CDN (Amazon Cloudfront).
+This enables your organization to get many new features of ThoughtSpot and get many critical bug fixes without experiencing the traditional upgrade downtime.

+UI auto-update is in the Early Access phase.
+Please contact us if you are interested in participating in the Auto-update Early Access Program.

 ### Back up and restore ThoughtSpot AWS and GCP clusters

 Now you can back up and restore your ThoughtSpot cluster hosted in either AWS or GCP.